 Darien Protective Order LawyerIf you have been arrested in Darien for Violation of a Criminal Protective Order under CGS § 53a-223b, then you need to get yourself prepared for your first court appearance in Stamford Superior Court.
 Be careful with these protective orders.
 They are often used as swords, not shields, especially when victims bait or lure you into violating a Darien criminal protective order.

 Darien Police will be the first to admit that they don’t have a lot of discretion in enforcing these laws—even the most technical violations like a Facebook message, accidental phone call, or text message can get you arrested for Violation of a Criminal Protective Order.
 So if you find yourself arrested in Darien for violating a protective order, then keep reading to understand the court process and how you and your Darien domestic violence protective order attorney can try to best position your case for a dismissal and expungement.

-What to Expect at Your First Court Date
+What Should I Expect at My First Court Date?

 A Darien domestic violence protective order is any type of order issued at the time of someone’s criminal arrest, at their arraignment, or anytime during a criminal case.

 Criminal protective orders last as long as the criminal case is pending, or as long as a criminal court judge decides.
 Civil restraining orders can last for only up to one year, and the protected party must re-apply to the court to extend the order.

 A domestic violence protective order is usually recommended by someone in the court such as the Family Relations Officer or the state’s attorney.
 The order remains in effect from the date it is issued until the criminal case is disposed of, or until an attorney motions to modify the protective order.

 The difference between the protective order in the criminal case and a restraining order is that a restraining order is put in place by a civil family court judge, and does not stem from an arrest.